 The Principal Investigator (PI) for Alliances (including Bridge to the Baccalaureate) should be the President, Chancellor, or Provost of the lead institution and member of the alliance governing board.
+The alliance governing board is a body of upper-level administrators from each partner institution that oversees the alliance.
 A full justification is needed for a PI designation at variance with this requirement.
 Co-principal investigators (Co-PIs) from partner institutions may be designated for the project.

-For STEM Pathways and Research Alliances one or more of the Co-PIs must be a social or data scientist, disciplinary/interdisciplinary education researcher or evaluator.
+For STEM Pathways and Research Alliances one or more of the Co-Pls must be a social or data scientist, disciplinary/interdisciplinary education researcher or evaluator.

 The Principal Investigator for Bridge to the Doctorate (BD) proposals should be the President, Chancellor, or Provost of the BD site and member of the alliance governing board.
+The alliance governing board is a body of upper-level administrators from each partner institution that oversees the alliance.
 Co-PIs may be members of the institution's graduate leadership team or STEM faculty.
-A full justification is needed for a PI /Co-PI designation at variance with this requirement.
+A full justification is needed for a PI/Co-PI designation at variance with this requirement.
+One Co-PI must be the alliance director if the selected BD site is different from the lead institution.